grinnell-cs/csc151-dh/_eboards/eboard24-1.md

 Will there be an opportunity for a second redo of MP1 and MP2?

 > Yup.
-It will cost two tokens to do so.
+It will cost two tokens to do a second redo.

 Have you updated tokens recently?

 > I will tonight.
 If all goes well, they'll also be part of the grade sheet.
+  (I need to update the grade sheet software to include them.)

 Lab
 ---